-In the 2 decades following that, nearly 150 Who-related VHS videos were released, which included all complete classic series stories, compilations of the other surviving episodes, some documentaries and a number of incomplete stories (with photos and narration to fill the gaps).
+In the 2 decades following that, nearly 150 Who-related VHS videos were released, which included all complete classic series stories, compliations of the other surviving episodes, some documentaries and a number of incomplete stories (with photos and narration to fill the gaps).

-By the end of 2003, the supply of episodes to be released finally ran out, and combined with the dwindling market for VHS tapes, the BBC switched solely to releasing Who on DVD
+By the end of 2003, the supply of episodes to be released finally ran out, and combined with the dwindling market for tapes, the BBC switched solely to releasing Who on DVD

-Also note that The UK and Australian VHS releases had the video encoded in PAL format, while the US releases were in NTSC format.
-So unless you had a multi-standard VCR, UK/Australian videos wouldn’t play in US VCRs, and vice versa.
+Also note that the UK and Australian releases had the video encoded in PAL format, while the US releases were in NTSC format.
+So unless you had a multi-standard VCR, VHS UK/Australian videos wouldn’t play in US VCRs, and vice versa.

 tapes can still be purchased second hand on market place on Amazon, I’d be delighted for your support to the website